Karunabist/learning/README.md

 2. Second define function, which take input from space and do something meaningful.
 Grammetical(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD in computer science.
 3. Second we receive output, which has beautiful meaning

+Note: Creating/collecting more elements in space.
+Create perfect function will give perfect output.

 <table width="100%">
   <tr>